 Consider including all pertinent firm and employment information in your method statement’s heading.
 Additionally, describe any PPE, environmental, and quality control measures at the beginning of your method statement.
 List the steps team members can take to mitigate risks and ensure the safe execution of tasks.
 If the project involves additional actions from team members, such as waste disposal, hazard removal, or site cleanup, make sure to include those as well.

-3. Create procedure-specific instructions
+Step 3: Create procedure-specific instructions

 In the final portion of your method statement, specify the guidelines construction team members must adhere to when executing their tasks.
 List your stages in a logical order and add any information your team will need to complete the project objectives safely and efficiently.
-Try to write so that it is accessible to all readers and the safety rules and standards are simple for specialists to comprehend.
+Try to write so that it is accessible to all readers and that the safety rules and standards are simple for specialists to comprehend.

-4. Rewrite descriptions of new locations, equipment, and directives
+Step 4: Rewrite descriptions of new locations, equipment, and directives

 Review your method statement if your project undergoes any modifications.
 Construction employment is frequently unstable.
 Even though you perform identical duties, the risks, conditions, and site needs can vary from project to project.
 Examining and revising your method statement allows you to account for every project component.
 New locations, teams, and equipment can all impact your established policies.
-Changes to reporting structures, cleanup procedures, and project phases should also be reflected in your updated method statement.
+Changes to reporting structures, cleanup procedures and project phases should also be reflected in your updated method statement.

 What is a method statement example?